UniversityOfNottingham/universityofnottingham.github.io/docs/standards/dotnet/c-sharp.md

 ??? warning "Only use `Async` in the naming suffix when there is a corresponding synchronous method"
     - this keeps method names simpler
     - your IDE will tell you how to use the method anyway
+    - this follows a similar convention in node.js where the synchronous method is suffixed `sync`

     ```csharp
     public async Task<IEnumerable<Thingy>> GetAsync()